 Chord’s products are famous for their quirky minimalist designs and great build quality.

-The build of the Chord Mojo is made from a CNC aluminum chassis which makes it very durable and retro.
+The Chord Mojo is made from a CNC aluminum chassis, making it very durable and retro.

-This durability is a huge plus as you can even drop the device and not get a scratch!
-(Of course, don’t drop it on purpose for the sake of testing it out.)
+This durability is a huge plus, as you can even drop the device and not get a scratch!

 Here are the specifics: